Church of God Preparing for the Kingdom of God: 2012–2013 prophecies

 In 2008, Weinland wrote that "the final countdown has begun, as the 1,335 days before the actual day Jesus Christ returns began on Tuesday, September 30, 2008."
 Weinland later changed his prophesied date for the return of Christ to Pentecost of 2012, which fell on May 27.
 Prior to this date, Weinland declared that 7,000 ministers and leading members of the Sabbatarian Churches of God would die in the Great Tribulation.

 May 27, 2012, passed without Weinland's predicted apocalypse.
 In a blog posting dated May 26, 2012, Weinland acknowledged that "nothing has begun in the world that would signal the need or purpose for ...
 Christ's return".
 He urged his followers to "move forward", and suggested that God had been, and continued to be, merciful to his people.
 He later stated that the end of the world had indeed begun on May 27, 2012, but would take "one year to become fulfilled".
 Weinland next asserted that Christ would return on May 19, 2013 (Pentecost Sunday), but later withdrew this prediction.
 In a blog post dated May 13, 2013, Weinland stated that Christ would return on some future Pentecost Sunday, but only when the Earth had endured "much suffering"; he did not give a specific year.
 He expressed hope that members would remain with the church after May 19, 2013, which passed without any apocalyptic event.

 Predictions for 2019 and beyond

-June 9, 2019 is the date prophesied by Weinland in his book Prophecy Against the Nations as the second coming of Jesus Christ, which would be preceded by several biblical events in conjunction with the start of World War III.
+June 9, 2019 was the date prophesied by Weinland in his book Prophecy Against the Nations as the second coming of Jesus Christ, which would be preceded by several biblical events in conjunction with the start of World War III.
 During the time leading up to this date, Weinland began to express uncertainties in his prediction by issuing statements such as "not everything is going to pan out the way you thought" or "Is Christ About to Return?" on his website.

 On his church's website, Weinland continues to make predictions about end time events that range within the coming months and years.